bbc/audio-offset-finder/README.md

 The audio files used in the tests were downloaded from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page):
 * [A recording of Tim Berners-Lee](https://commons.wikimedia.org/wiki/File:Tim_Berners-Lee_-_Today_(ffmpeg_FLAC_in_OGG).oga), originally extracted from the 9 July 2008 episode of the BBC [Today programme](https://www.bbc.co.uk/programmes/b00cddwc).
 This file is licensed under the [Creative Commons](https://en.wikipedia.org/wiki/en:Creative_Commons) [Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) license
-* [A spoken word version of the Wikipedia article on BBC Radio 4](https://commons.wikimedia.org/wiki/File:BBC_Radio_4.ogg).
+* [A spoken word version](https://commons.wikimedia.org/wiki/File:BBC_Radio_4.ogg) of [the Wikipedia article on BBC Radio 4](https://en.wikipedia.org/wiki/BBC_Radio_4), spoken and recorded by Wikimedia Commons user [Tom Morris](https://commons.wikimedia.org/wiki/User:Tom_Morris).
 This file is licensed under the [Creative Commons](https://en.wikipedia.org/wiki/en:Creative_Commons) [Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license, and hence the excerpts created for use in the tests are also covered by that license.